cicilishuaili/Intra-company-email-analysis/README.md

 from their own team members.
 The difference is mainly as a result of number of CC emails sent and received.

-2. To improve engagement in the Palo Alto office, I would recommend Humanyze to further look into the nature of emails that are being sent and not sent.
+2. To improve engagement in the Palo Alto office, I would recommend the company to further look into the nature of emails that are being sent and not sent.
 Do they need to meet with managers more in person while communicate more by email with others?
 Are they getting too much emails of little value and not getting the important responses